AlexandreMisrahi2005/LBP-Reformulation/README.md

 \end{equation}
 $$

-To run the project, please check the AMPL executable's path should be in the system PATH.
+To run the project, the AMPL executable's path should be in the system PATH.
 We use python <br>

 To run the project with test instances:<br>
 ```python3 blevp2nlp.py -t```